MDioguardi/Kung-Fu-Panda-Memory/README.md

 In order to play, just click the cells.
 It's simple to play, the rules are simple, but the game is far from simple!
 Try it and you will have fun.

 #Technologies
-HTML , CSS , Javascript , jQuery
+HTML , CSS , Javascript , jQuery , Balsamiq , Trello